 Publication bias, whereby journals tend to publish only novel or interesting conclusions, means that published academic studies generally contain a selection bias, and this has been posited as a cause of the replicability crisis in science and research.

 Types of selection bias

-The most common type of selection bias in research or statistical analysis is a sample selection bias, where the subgroup represents a sample of the population (e.g., a sample of people).
-In principle the bias can occur through selection effects in other aspects of the research process, such as which variables to use in analysis, and which tools to use to perform measurement.
-However, in practice, nearly all examples of selection biases are variants of sample selection bias, relating to either how people are selected or how measurements are taken (i.e., time-based sampling).
+The most common type of selection bias in research or statistical analysis is a sample selection bias.
+A subgroup represents a sample of the population (e.g., a sample of people).
+In principle, the bias can occur through selection effects in other aspects of the research process, such as which variables to use in analysis, and which tools to use to perform measurement.
+In practice, nearly all examples of selection biases are variants of sample selection bias, relating to either how people are selected or how measurements are taken (i.e., time-based sampling).
 Read more to discover how to avoid sampling bias.